jacobemery/linux1-ansible-lab/instructions/5_write_playbooks.md

 ## Creating your Playbook:
 * If you're not there already, go to the git project's root directory.
 ```
-/home/linux1/linux1-ansible-labs
+cd /root/linux1-ansible-lab
 ```
-* Let's start by creating a new file from the /home/linux1/linux1-ansible-labs directory, with the text editor `vi`:
+* Let's start by creating a new file from the /root/linux1-ansible-lab directory, with the text editor `vi`:
 ```
 vi stage2prod.yaml
 ```
-* If you need it, here's a refresher on the basics of using vi:
+* If you need a vi refresher:
     * `vi` is short for 'visual', and it is the basic text editor of the Linux terminal.
     * Use `vi <filename>` to start editing a file.
     * To make changes, press the `i key` to enter 'insert' mode.
     * Use the `arrow keys` to move the cursor around the screen.
     * When you are done editing, hit `Esc` to exit 'insert' mode, and then type `:wq` to 'write' (save) and 'quit' vi.
-    * To quit without saving, do the same as above, except `:q!` instead.
+    * To quit without saving, use `:q!` instead.
-    * To return editing your index file again, use the vi command again.
 * In vi, add the following lines at the top of the file:
 ```
 - hosts: localhost